jonsag/Marlin-3D-Printer-Firmware/README-Marlin-2.0.9.2, Info.md

-# Firmware on Marlin-2.0.9.2 for Geeetech I3 Pro B
+# Firmware Marlin-2.0.9.2 for Geeetech I3 Pro B

 Further down in this document are instructions on how to trim, set up and install firmware on your printer.